Jaseunda/8086assembly-pixel-generator/docs/README.md

 # Pixel Drawer

-This is a simple Python script that allows you to draw pixels on a 32x32 grid using various colors.
+This is a simple Python script that allows you to draw pixels on a 32x32[`src/gen32x32.py`](`or set your own gen.py`) grid using various colors.
 The grid is represented in the terminal, with colored blocks representing pixels.
 When you're done drawing, the program generates 8086 assembly code that reproduces your drawing.

 ## How to run
 1. Install requirements